mblajek/Mbn/README.txt

 }

-Code is optimized for speed and size; not for readability Library is PHP 5.4 compatible, so whole repository is limited to PHP 5.4
+Code is optimized for speed and size; not for readability Library is PHP 5.4 compatible, so entire repository is limited to PHP 5.4